-Each year Image X Institute offers a Summer Research Program, running across January and February
+Each year Image X Institute offers a Summer Research Program, running across January and February.

 These scholarships provide an opportunity for students studying at the University of Sydney to undertake a summer vacation research project with investigators in our research program.

-Especially suited to students with a background in subjects including (but not limited) to:
+The projects are especially suited to students with a background in subjects including (but not limited) to:

 - Physics